Scrum Myths: Scrum is "Meeting Heavy"

 Possible solution are:

 - Scrum events aren't meetings but opportunities for a conversation.
 Tobias Mayer describes this perfectly in his book 'The Peoples Scrum': "Scrum is centered on people, and people have conversations.
 There are conversations to plan, align, and to reflect.
 We have these conversations at the appropriate times, and for the appropriate durations in order to inform our work.
 If we don't have these conversations, we won't know what we are doing (planning), we won't know where we are going (alignment), and we'll keep repeating the same mistakes (reflection)."

 - Embrace meetings with the customer.
 Considering the Agile mindset, customer collaboration is a vital part of successful product development.
-Their shouldn't be a cold customer-supplier relationship, but a partnership where the customer is part a the team, with the desire to create astonishing products.
-Meetings with the customer therefore should be seen as an opportunity to understand the 'why' and 'what' of the product and increase the chance of building the right product.
+There shouldn't be a cold customer-supplier relationship, but a partnership where the customer is part of the team, with the desire to create astonishing products.
+Meetings with the customer, therefore, should be seen as an opportunity to understand the 'why' and 'what' of the product and increase the chance of building the right product.

 If you have got any other tips, tricks or experiences, I would like to hear them!